TheLoggicalOne/BA_for_Solico/docs/weeks/week08.md

 A "significant" result doesn't mean it's a *meaningful* result.

 **The Birth Control Scare Example**:

 * A study found a new birth control pill "doubled the risk" of a blood clot (thrombosis).
-This was a statistically significant finding ($p < 0.05$).
+This was a statistically significant finding ($ p < 0.05 $).
 * Panic ensued, and many women stopped taking it.
 * **The Missing Context**: The original risk was incredibly small (1 in 7,000).
 Doubling it made it 2 in 7,000.
 The risk of getting a blood clot from pregnancy was far higher!
 The "significant" result was not practically important.